Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 TODO separate network interfaces and check client access rights for different client types (local service, node and client).

+TODO improve both code structure and compile times by restructuring headers and using a specific framework header (e.g. asio, ezOptionParser, etc) only in a single h/cpp pair.

 ## Convenience

 TODO should automatically detect external address to be advertised for clients instead of mandatory parameter on the command line.
-We could either use an external service (like http://whatismyipaddress.com/) or nodes could report the ip address to each other when connected.
+We could either use an external service (like http://whatismyipaddress.com/) or accepting nodes could report the detected client ip address to the connecting node.

 TODO Probably should use ~/.config/iop-locnet and ~/.local/iop-locnet instead of current ~/.iop-locnet